kyleboas/tacticsjournal.com/_posts/2023-5-12-Reims-were-too-wide-against-Lens.md

     </div>
     <div style="text-align: center; margin: auto"></div>
 </div>
+<small>Would recommend muting the audio on the video because the song isn't very good.
+There's not many good compilations for Yehvann Diouf yet, and this is the best one I could find.</small>

 Throughout Europe, teams are actively seeking goalkeepers, and those teams should be knocking on Reims' door to inquire about Yehvann Diouf.